determined-ai/determined/docs/architecture/introduction.rst

 One of the key components of the Determined platform is the :ref:`cli-ug`.
 The CLI serves as a primary entry point for interacting with Determined, providing a way to efficiently manage and control various aspects of the system.

-The capabilities of the Determined CLI extend beyond commands and shells.
-For example, the CLI lets users perform the following tasks:
+The following list describes some of the tasks users can perform with the Determined CLI:

+-  Experiment Management: Running experiments is a fundamental part of the machine learning process.
+   With the CLI, users can effortlessly create, list, and manage experiments, as well as access important experiment metrics and logs.

 -  Queue Management: The CLI enables users to manage their job queues, monitor the progress of ongoing tasks, and even prioritize or cancel jobs as needed.